How to Tell if Palladium is Real or Fake? Simple and Free Tests You Can Do at Home!

 Is it Possible to Test Palladium at Home With Ceramic Tiles?

 No, it’s not possible to test palladium just with ceramic tiles.
-You can scratch your palladium-made item with a ceramic tile, but you then need to pour a drop of acid on the scratched area to see if palladium reacts and how.
+You can scratch your palladium-made item with a ceramic tile, but you then need to pour a drop of acid on the scratched area to see if your palladium item reacts and how.

 This will tell you whether your palladium item is real or not.